V1p3rhax/PhantomsecSpammer/README.md

 # PhantomsecSpammer
-can spam about anything with a type and send button can lag some devices Clone the repo extract it open the app you want to spam type python3 PhantomsecSpammer.py choose a option then go to your app and let it work
+can spam about anything with a type and send button, can lag some devices Clone the repo, extract it, open the app you want to spam, type python3 PhantomsecSpammer.py, choose a option, then go to your app and let it work.